dl-ghub/Gym_Booker_App/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-Such a hassle booking a gym slot at a specific time?
+Having a hard time booking a gym slot at a specific time?
 This script will do it for you.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>